-Essential Station Messing (ESM) is a form of subsistence allowance.
-ESM is likely only familiar to you if you’ve been a junior enlisted member assigned to single, unaccompanied government quarters.
-ESM is an important component of the total compensation package offered to servicemembers.
-ESM replaces BAS since junior enlisted servicemembers have access to DFACs/mess/galleys.
+Essential station messing (ESM) is a form of subsistence allowance.
+ESM is likely unfamiliar to you unless you’ve been a junior enlisted member assigned to single, unaccompanied government quarters.
+ESM is an important component of the total compensation package offered to service members.
+ESM replaces BAS, since junior enlisted service members have access to DFACs/mess/galleys.

 How BAS Differs from BAH

-BAH rates, on the other hand, are determined not only by zip code but by whether or not the servicemember has dependents.
+BAH rates, on the other hand, are determined not only by zip code but also by whether or not the service member has dependents.

 What Is BAS II?

 BAS II is a monthly rate that’s payable to enlisted members at permanent stations assigned to single, unaccompanied government quarters where there is no adequate food storage available.
-This benefit is only available if there are no DFAC/mess halls available on the installation, and there are no preparation facilities, or the military cannot otherwise provide meals.
-BAS II rates are twice the standard rates and have to be authorized by the Secretary of the Military Department involved.
+This benefit is only available if there are no DFACs/mess halls available on the installation — and there are no preparation facilities — or the military cannot otherwise provide meals.
+BAS II rates are twice the standard rates and have to be authorized by the secretary of the military department involved.

 Additional Food Allowances for Lower-Income Military Families